Table of contents

 Can I Work While Waiting For A Visa Application?

-If, however, you have not previously had a valid visa that allows you to work, you will not be permitted to start work in the UK until you have received a positive decision from the Home Office on your pending application.
+If, however, you have not previously had a valid Visa that allows you to work, you will not be permitted to start work in the UK until you have received a positive decision from the Home Office on your pending application.

 If you work while waiting for the results of your UK Visa, you risk being criminally prosecuted, as well as risking jeopardising pending/ future immigrant or visa applications.

-The relevant rules come under 3C of the Immigration Act 1971.
-This article seeks to highlight the rights to work and reside in the UK acquired under 3C of the Immigration Act 1971 (as amended Immigration Act 2014).
+The relevant rules come under section 3C of the Immigration Act 1971.
+This article seeks to highlight the rights to work and reside in the UK acquired under 3C of the Immigration Act 1971 (as amended by Immigration Act 2014).

 The Immigration Law

-Section 3C, what does it mean?
+Section 3C , what does it mean?

 Section 3C of the Immigration Act 1971 states: Continuation of leave pending variation decision